riyasakhrani/CapstoneProject/README.md

 https://shiny.rcg.sfu.ca/u/sweldon/Walkability/

 Launching the App:
-In an R IDE, enter: runApp("Vancouver-Walkability-Analysis")
+Open global.R in an R IDE and run the app.
+* Note: Open in browser